 Certain foods can leave end products called ash that can make your urine acid or alkaline, but urine is the only body fluid that can have its acidity changed by food or supplements.
 ALKALINE-ASH FOODS include fresh fruit and raw vegetables.
 ACID-ASH FOODS include ALL ANIMAL PRODUCTS, whole grains, beans and other seeds.
 These foods can change the acidity of your urine, but that’s irrelevant since your urine is contained in your bladder and does not affect the pH of any other part of your body.

 When you take in more protein than your body needs, your body cannot store it, so the excess amino acids are converted to organic acids that would acidify you blood.
 But your blood never becomes acidic because as soon as the proteins are converted to organic acids, calcium leaves your bones to neutralize the acid and prevent any change in pH.
 Taking calcium supplements or drinking alkaline water will not change the pH of your blood.
-A healthful diet should include adequate sources of calcium; if you wish to take calcium supplements see report #8418.
+A healthful diet should include adequate sources of calcium.